THE EVIL DEAD

 the Love of the Game.
 I have to

 think it’s still out in that ramshackle cabin, where lack of money, time and

 resources only served to fuel his creative fire.
 Not many artists could create what he did under those

 a standard every young, poor hungry filmmaker can try to shoot for.
 Raimi and crew proved it could be done.

-Full frame is the way this movie was shot and intended to be seen, and the high definition transfer done for it is quite remarkable.
+The 4K transfer done for it this disc is quite good.
 I've seen this movie many, many times, and this is the best presentation I've come across.
-The low budget and now quite old movie looks very good on Blu-ray, with clearer images and more solid coloring and definition.
+The low budget and now quite old movie looks very good in Ultra HD, with clearer images and more solid coloring and definition.
 There is some unavoidable grain here and there, especially in dark scenes, but nothing you haven't seen from this movie before, and certainly never on top of images this well-presented.
 Very high marks!

 I'm not even sure what the original audio track for this movie sounded like, but I'm sure it was nothing like what's presented here in TrueHD sound.
 WOW.
 You can say some creative liberties were taken with the mixing, but all for the good.
 In the early going, the film sounds about what you would expect...a bit thin in the dialogue department, nothing really happening on the rear stage or .1 channel, but wait until the evil awakes, then it's an all out assault on your ears.
 The subwoofer rumbles and roars with menacing undertones, and the terror comes at you fast and full from every direction.
 Kudos to Sam Raimi for creating a vision that so easily supported future audio technologies long before they ever existed.
 This is a potent, dynamic and thoroughly fun listen.